CascadeSTEAM/cascadesteam.github.io/community-groups.md

 Cascade STEAM Community Groups convene aspiring, current, and retired professionals interested in a STEAM topic to connect with fellow community members, discuss technical topics, participate in community building and community service programs, and collaborate with organizations in shared purpose on community projects.

-*Free.
+Cascade STEAM Programs are: *Free.
 Open to Everyone.
 All are welcome.
 Family Friendly.
 Bring your friends!*

 ## Current Community Groups

-Community Groups are made possible through the commitment of [volunteer leadership](/leadership) and open collaboration of [partners](/partners).
+Community Groups are made possible through the commitment of [volunteer organizers](/leadership) and open collaboration of [partners](/partners).
 Scheduled events can be found on the [Cascade STEAM Meetup Page](https://meetup.com/cascadesteam).

 Community Groups include:

-- **[Bellingham Linux Users Group](https://blug.org)**: Linux operating system and open source software and hardware (in collaboration with [LinuxFest Northwest](https://lfnw.org))
+- **[Bellingham Linux Users Group](/blug)**: everything Linux, GNU, and open source software and hardware
 - **[Citizen Science](/citizen-science)**: science, in particular life sciences
 - **[Cyber](/cyber)**: cybersecurity
 - **[Data Engineering](/data-engineering)**: data engineering, including data storage and access, artificial intelligence (AI), machine learning (ML), and large language models (LLMs)
 - **[Engineering](/engineering)**: engineering, including robotics

-Cascade STEAM collaborates with other local community groups, including:
+We also collaborate with other local community groups, including:
 - **[Bellingham Codes](https://bellingham.codes)**: software development ([Meetup](https://meetup.com/bellinghamcodes))
 - **[Bellingham Tableau User Group](https://usergroups.tableau.com/bellingham-tableau-user-group/)**: Tableau Software and related data analytics topics

 ## Start A New Community Group!

 Are you interested to start a new Community Group?
 Are your interests in alignment of the mission of Cascade STEAM?
 Create a Cascade STEAM Community Group!
 We offer shared resources to organizers to simplify community collaboration, event management, and event promotion to help organizers focus on their positive community impact.

 Shared resources include: